CourseChat/InfrastructureChat/_lecture/ses01-ju21wam.md

 - Center for Smart Infrastructure: researchers

 ## Initial demonstration of June, 2023 status of Large Language Models, GPT-4, LangChain
-Video starts nine minutes into initial demo of using GPT-4 to create a variety of questions.
+Video starts nine minutes into initial demo of interacting with GPT-4 to create new dialogs, here, showing Haiku on the subject of the history of AI and Machine Learning.

-- First session.
-Introduce SRG, CSI and interns to basic tools of machine learning, LLM, vector DB
+- First session to introduce basic tools of building models, creating query structures, using machine learning, LLM, vector DB, Github, and the ETH new question formulation technologyy.
 	- github; linux and linux shell commands; OpenAI, GPT-4, and GPT-4 playground; structured and unstructured data; CPU and GPU; NVIDIA GPU; open source Large Language Models
 - As illustration of new capabilities of Large Language Models, turn Prof. Soga's "Smart City" National Academy of Engineering paper into **SogaChat**.
 Have it summarize the paper, and create multiple choice quizzes on the fundamental concepts of the paper.
 - Discuss **LLM**, **open source**, **OpenAI**, and the process of bringing new text into natural language query system by **embedding** new text.